craftingcity/RollHighOrDie/Features - Communal.md

 ## Rally
 ###### REQ: 2EXP
 ###### 2 AP
-''
+'You speak to an ally's heart, emboldening them momentarily.'

 Target an ally who can hear you.
-Until the beginning of your next turn, that ally gains
+Until the beginning of your next turn, that ally gains +2 to Wisdom or Charisma Ability Checks.

 ## Protective Stance
 ###### REQ: 2EXP